 When the talking to myself started, I did not know I was doing it until someone asked me if I was okay and told me what I had been doing.
 Oftentimes, I truly think I am talking with someone.
 Sometimes I notice it when I am coming out of the trance or whatever it is, but more often than not, it is mentioned to me and it is quite embarrassing indeed.

 I also tend to say or write things that I do not mean, then I mean it, then I do not.
 I cannot even control that at times.
 It has caused great pain to others and myself and has caused the loss of personal and business relationships.
 If I could take back those things, I would in a heartbeat.
 In the same vein, I treated people who were only trying to help me, even prevent me from making a suicide attempt, horribly.
 I regret that as well.

 Through counseling, I have come to realize that poor choices I made in the past were made in part because of my mental illness, especially since I was untreated.
-However, that is an explanation, not an excuse, and I take responsibility for and regret those choices.
+However, that is an explanation, not an excuse, and I still take responsibility for and regret those choices.
 More importantly than that, I have long since abandoned that behavior.

 For example, I now stand in firm opposition to bullying and trolling in all its forms, and I find these to be no longer small problems to ignore, but an epidemic that must be resolved.
 Words can hurt, regardless of whether one is mentally ill or not.
-If even one person commits suicide because of bullying, that is one too many.
+If even one person takes their life by suicide because of bullying, that is one too many.
 And even if there is no suicide, bullying is wrong.
 If the person being bullied has a mental illness, the bullying can push that person over the edge, and that is just cruel.

 Going forward, I am choosing to not mock or bully anyone, or intentionally say mean things.
 I was bullied a lot growing up, so I know how it hurts and as such, I really should have known better.
 But I am putting that in the past and looking to the future, where I see myself helping, not hurting, those with mental illnesses and those who are being bullied.